FIBULA ANATOMY

 Distal Epiphysis of the Fibula, Preview from the app.
 Download 3D OSTEOLOGY for full 3D control—multiple views, x-ray mode, and unlimited zoom.

 The Distal Epiphysis of the fibula is located at the lower part of the bone, forming its lower end.
-It connects to the ankle joint, articulates with the talus, and is essential for maintaining the stability of the ankle joint.
+It connects to your ankle joint, articulates with the talus, and is essential for maintaining the stability of your ankle joint.

 Lateral Malleolus